mvanlunenburg/Capstone-Project/PredictNextWord_Presentation.md

 Pitch Presentation My App
 ========================================================

-For my app go to <https://mvlunenburg.shinyapps.io/myapp/>.
+For my app go to <https://mvlunenburg.shinyapps.io/prediction_nextword/>.

 Content
 - Why this app is usefull
 - How the app was build
-- Code of the app
+- Examples
 - Link to app

 Why this app is usefull